- Canadian high school

 Health Sciences BA

 You will be interested in the Health Sciences major program if you want to understand issues affecting health and disease, environmental issues that affect communities and global health, or multi-level health policy making.
+In the BA program, you will learn about and apply diverse research traditions to identify and explain the social, behavioural, and biological determinants of health, wellness, and disease in communities and populations.

 Chronic and Infectious Disease: Study the issues of infectious diseases and their impact on world health: toxicology, pathophysiology and epidemiology.